Rockez212/mailing-list-software/README.md

 # Mailing List API

 ## Description
 Mailing List API — is a service for authentication and management of users with JWT tokens.
-Includes registration, login, token refresh and route protection.
+Includes registration, login, token refresh.

 ## Technology stack
 - Java 17